Shopify vs Etsy: Which is the best for your business?

 That fee can be unexpected and some companies can spend thousands of dollars trying to bring the same level of traffic that Etsy can bring for just the transaction fees.
 Businesses run on leads and the lead acquisition cost must come from somewhere!

 Another reason that sellers are leaving Etsy is simply having something that is your own.
 They want something not associated with another platform.
-Shopify gives you complete control by having your own domain, your own design, and much more freedom.
+Shopify gives you complete control by having your own domain, your own design, your own online store, and much more freedom.

 Sellers are moving to Shopify for these reasons.
 This does mean more work, and for many more money, but for some this is worth it.